 3 August: Arrival of U.S. Military Assistance Advisory Group (MAAG), Indochina, in Saigon to administer material assistance program to French Union forces; MAAG’s small Naval Section (initially eight officers and men) also oversees development of base facilities.

-August: Geneva Accords allow 300 days of free movement between (communist-controlled) North and (non-communist) South Vietnam.
+August: Geneva Accords allows 300 days of free movement between (communist-controlled) North and (non-communist) South Vietnam.
 Refugees swamp Hanoi and Haiphong, seeking evacuation to the south.
 In response, U.S. Navy Task Force 90 is constituted in the Philippines from tank landing ships (LSTs) and cargo vessels.
 The seaborne portion of Operation Passage to Freedom, which included U.S., French, British, Taiwanese, and Polish ships, begins.

 17 August: USS Menard (APA-201) is first Navy vessel to leave Haiphong for South Vietnam, embarking 1,924 refugees.
 The record for the most passengers taken in one three-day voyage was set by USS General W. M. Black (AP-135), which sailed on 29 October with 5,224 Vietnamese aboard.